 The pair encountered hidden marshes, creaking glaciers, forceful side-winds, rain and snow and that was just getting off the plane!
 Joking aside, each leg on this triathlon would have been a standalone adventure, but tackling all three disciplines, back-to-back, pushed the ‘Tempest Two’ to their limits, in what turned out to be their toughest challenge to date.

 “For adventure, Patagonia has become a mecca due to its remote and testing environments.
 It seemed fitting then, that it be the location for our world-first ultra-triathlon.
 A 1600km cycle, a record attempt 65km mountain ultra-run, and a 120km stand-up paddle board between the two great lakes Viedma and Argentino.
-With each leg came a different, unforeseen challenges that tested our mental and physical strength to the absolute limit.
+With each leg came a different, unforeseen challenge that tested our mental and physical strength to the absolute limit.

 First up – The 1600km cycle